-- In consultation with pupils, parents/carers and teachers, the desired outcomes, including expected progress and attainment, are agreed.
-In line with the SEND Code of Practice 2014, all decisions about provision will be based on desired outcomes. - A decision is then made as to whether this provision can be provided by adapting the school's core offer or whether different or additional measures are required - Teachers are expected to work closely with any Learning Support Assistants or specialist staff involved in withdrawal intervention programmes, to plan and assess the impact of support and interventions and how these can be linked to classroom teaching.
+In consultation with pupils, parents/carers and teachers, the desired outcomes, including expected progress and attainment, are agreed.
+In line with the SEND Code of Practice 2014, all decisions about provision will be based on desired outcomes.

+A decision is then made as to whether this provision can be provided by adapting the school's core offer or whether different or additional measures are required

+Teachers are expected to work closely with any Learning Support Assistants or specialist staff involved in withdrawal intervention programmes, to help assess the impact of support and interventions and how these can be linked to classroom teaching.
 Teachers are reminded that LSAs can work in a number of flexible ways to promote independent learning and increase the time teachers spend with pupils with SEND.

-• The SENDCO, Assistant SENDCO and SEN teacher will support subject teachers in the further assessment of the pupils' particular strengths and weaknesses in problem solving, joint planning and in advising on the effective implementation of support.
+The SENDCO and Assistant SENDCO will support subject teachers in the further assessment of the pupils' particular strengths and weaknesses and in advising on the effective implementation of support.